British Junior champions The Wight Jewels, pictured in Gothenburg at the Junior World Challenge Cup 2010, where they placed 19th

 The Wight Diamonds became British synchronized skating champions at novice level at the British championships in January 2008, competing against Nottingham Shadows and Bracknell Fusion, and skating for the first time under the international judging system (IJS).
 The Wight Diamonds skated internationally for the first time in May 2008, coming second in their age group in the Olympiysky Sports Complex Cup, held in Moscow, again coming ahead of the Shadows in the overall competition.

 With members increasing in age and experience, the teams were reformed in 2008 to comprise the Wight Crystals (juvenile), Wight Diamonds (novice) and Wight Jewels (junior).
-The Jewels are the highest ability team, formed from the 2008 championship-winning Diamonds, with the Gems turning into the new Diamonds.
+The Jewels were the highest ability team, formed from the 2008 championship-winning Diamonds, with the Gems turning into the new Diamonds.

 In 2009 the teams were reformed again to reflect the abilities of skaters, to comprise the Wight Jewels (juniors), Wight Gems (preliminary) and Wight Crystals (juvenile).
 For the 2011/12 season the Wight Crystals moved up to compete at novice level; the Wight Gems retired, and a new team, Wight Sparkles, was formed.

 After recapturing the title of British juvenile champions in 2010/11, the Wight Crystals reformed as a novice level team for the 2011/12 season.
 They were bronze medallists at novice level at the 2011/12 British figure skating championships held in November 2011 in Sheffield.
+They took gold at the Trophy D’Ecosse in March 2013 in the basic novice event.

 In October 2010 the Wight Jewels competed for the first time in the Welsh Championships, winning the junior synchronized skating title.
 They retained the title at the 2011/12 event in October 2011.